Skyhawk Football | Jason Simpson - Head Coach

 Simpson oversaw eight All-OVC players in 2013, including all-time program greats Johnson, Butler and DJ McNeil.
 Johnson led the OVC in tackles for the second straight season while Butler concluded his two-year career ranking in UT Martin's top-five lists in 100-yard receiving games (eight, first), touchdown receptions (20, second), receptions (141, third) and receiving yards (1,953, fifth).
 McNeil rounded out his career ranking third in UT Martin history in rushing touchdowns (21) and fifth in rushing yards (2,160).

 Simpson also coached Bell in 2013, who earned National Defensive Player of the Week honors twice.
-Bell led the OVC with 10.5 sacks and 15 tackles for loss last season.
+Bell led the OVC with 10.5 sacks and 15 tackles for loss in 2013.

 In 2012, the Skyhawks finished the season with the best overall winning percentage in the OVC (.727, 8-3 record).
 That winning percentage was the second-highest in program history in the program's FCS era.
 UT Martin also tied a program record with six OVC victories against only two losses, including a 51-37 win over regular season champion Eastern Illinois for the Panthers' only OVC loss.
 The Skyhawks also recorded one of the biggest wins in program history, a 20-17 win over in-state FBS opponent Memphis (one of only 10 victories by FCS teams over FBS teams in 2012).